nemnesic/srecni-ljudi/README.md

 # Srecni Ljudi - Character Relationship Finder

-This project is a Spring Boot application that helps you find relationships between characters from the TV series "Srecni Ljudi".
-It uses a CSV file to load character data and their relationships, and provides a web interface to interact with the data.
+A tool to explore and map the intricate relationships between characters in the popular Serbian TV show "Srećni Ljudi".
+This project leverages advanced algorithms and AI to provide semantic insights into character connections.

 You are read more about it in the [medium article](https://medium.com/@nemnesic/discovering-connections-a-tool-to-map-relationships-in-tv-show-sre%C4%87ni-ljudi-972cb03908d8).
 ## Features